 I have spent this Friday on the road together with my family.

 We all had a couple of days off during Easter and wanted to travel somewhere together, but pretty much every flight, train and boat ticket was ridiculously expensive, and even though we all love to travel we refuse to pay overprices to get somewhere.
-We waited on a good “last minute”-deal but realized it was impossible to do with five people (me, my boyfriend, my brother and my parents) in the travelling group and decided to go on a road trip in Sweden instead.
+We waited on a good “last minute”-deal but realized it was impossible to do with five people (me, my boyfriend, my brother, and my parents) in the traveling group and decided to go on a road trip in Sweden instead.

 We started to talk about possible destinations when we realized that none of us has been to an island called Öland since I was about two years old, which I obviously have no memories of.
 All said and done we booked a hotel in Kalmar (the city where you have to go to get to the island) packed our bags and headed out on the roads.
-Like every good road trip, we took a couple of stops on the way at places like Valdemarsvik, Västervik, and Gunnebo.
+Like every good road trip, we took a couple of stops on the way to places like Valdemarsvik, Västervik, and Gunnebo.
 The two photos below are taken in Valdemarsvik, which I, by the way, learned the hard way is a town that is pretty much closed down during public holidays.
 Let’s just said that the search for a toilet after two hours on the road got interesting 😉

 After a couple of hours on the road, we finally reached the city Kalmar where we had booked our hotel.
 The hotel is called Slottshotellet (translation: Castle Hotel) and is decorated in a very old-fashioned style I just adore.
 I have to remind myself to take some interior photographs before we leave!